ibm-cloud-docs/vpc/bare_metal_server_connect.md

 ## Accessing ESXi DCUI by using a VNC or serial console
 {: #access-esxi-dcui-using-console}

-You can access the VMware ESXi DCUI by connecting to a VNC or serial console.
+You can access the VMware&reg; ESXi DCUI by connecting to a VNC or serial console.

 To connect to a console, you need to be assigned **Operator** (or greater) and **Bare Metal Console Administrator** roles for the bare metal server in IBM Cloud Identity and Access Management (IAM).
 If you are an administrator of your account, you also need to self-assign the **Bare Metal Console Administrator** role.